quii/learn-go-with-tests/gb-readme.md

 #### Solve some problems

-Katas are fun but they are usually limited in their scope for learning a language; you're unlikely to use go routines to solve a kata.
+Katas are fun but they are usually limited in their scope for learning a language; you're unlikely to use goroutines to solve a kata.

 Another problem is when you have varying levels of enthusiasm.
-Some people just learn way more of the language than others and when demonstrating what they have done end up confusing people with featues the others are not familiar with.
+Some people just learn way more of the language than others and when demonstrating what they have done end up confusing people with features the others are not familiar with.

 This ends up making the learning feel quite _unstructured_ and _ad hoc_.